lambdaclass/concrete/ROADMAP.md

     layout/fingerprint helper and prove the checker still rejects the bad artifact without importing that helper.
 Wire
     `scripts/tests/check_core_certificates.sh` and a checker import-firewall gate.
+14. Reduce ProofCore partial-def opacity only where proof preservation needs it.
+    (Rehomed from Phase 6B: its trigger is here, not there.)
+ProofCore still contains many `partial def` walkers/wrappers, which are opaque to the kernel.
+    Do not chase a full rewrite.
+Add non-partial wrappers or structural recursion ONLY for the constructs pulled by the R-rule preservation proofs above, so a lifted rule can be reasoned about structurally.
+Gate each lifted rule with one theorem that would fail if the wrapper still delegated to an opaque partial-def shape.

-14. Add the Phase 14 validation artifact: a compiler-soundness dashboard with one witness program per shipped ProofCore construct, one status per R-rule, replay commands for proved/mechanically-validated facts, and regressions proving report facts (`proved`, `stale`, `blocked`, `missing`,
+15. Add the Phase 14 validation artifact: a compiler-soundness dashboard with one witness program per shipped ProofCore construct, one status per R-rule, replay commands for proved/mechanically-validated facts, and regressions proving report facts (`proved`, `stale`, `blocked`, `missing`,